 - Add the flour, light brown sugar, egg, vanilla, and baking soda to bowl, then mix until combined.

 - Add walnuts to bowl and use a spatula to gently fold them into the batter.
-If desired, reserve a few tbsp of walnuts to decorate the top of the bread.
+If desired, reserve a few tablespoon of walnuts to decorate the top of the bread.

 - Pour batter into the prepared loaf pan.
 If decorating, sprinkle remaining walnuts across the top of the bread batter.